shuhaowu/shuhaowu.github.com/src/blog/2022/03-linux-rt-appdev-part3.rst

 and memory chapters of `System Performance, 2nd Edition by Brendan Gregg
 <https://www.brendangregg.com/systems-performance-2nd-edition-book.html>`__.

-An additional source of latency exist in the interaction between the application and the OS.
+An additional source of latency exists in the interaction between the application and the OS.
 Such latency cannot be inferred from reading the application code by itself.
 As noted in part 1, programming on Linux and other general-purpose operating systems is almost like magic.
 Although the operating